NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### An Introduction to Sylver Coinage

+**Date:** Friday, October 20

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** Sylver Coinage is a 2-player game invented by John Conway in the 1970s.
+The game is played on the natural numbers: the two players take turns naming integers greater than 1 that are not the sum of nonnegative multiples of previously named integers.
+The player who is forced to choose 1 loses.
+The game is mysterious because very little is known about achieving and maintaining winning strategies.
+I'll give an overview of the game and then let audience members play the game.

+The faculty guest is Matt Fahy.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS23-10-20.pdf)]

 ### Map coloring, high school geometry, and mathematical anomalies such as Michigan

 **Date:** Friday, October 13